pokt-network/wpokt-validator/README.md

 Ensure you have set the required environment variables in the `.env` file or directly in the command above.

+## Running End-to-End Tests

+To test the core functionalities of the wPOKT Validator in a controlled environment, follow these steps:

+1. **Navigate to E2E Directory:**
+   - Open your terminal and move to the `./e2e` directory in the project.

+2. **Start Local Network:**
+   - Within the `./e2e` directory, execute the following commands to set up the local network:
+     ```shell
+     make clean
+     make network
+     ```
+   - Please allow up to 5 minutes for the local network to be fully operational.

+3. **Run Tests:**
+   - Once the local network is ready, initiate the end-to-end tests using the command:
+     ```shell
+     make test
+     ```

 ## License

 This project is licensed under the MIT License.